mearashadowfax/OpenStove/src/content/recipes/creamy-mushroom-spinach-soup.md

       - quantity: ""
         name: "Fresh parsley, chopped (for garnish)"

+recipeNotes:
-recipeNotes: [
+  [
     "Mushroom Varieties: You can use a variety of mushrooms such as button mushrooms, shiitake, or portobello for different flavor profiles.", "Creamy Texture: For an even creamier texture, you can blend in some cooked potatoes or add a dollop of sour cream before serving.", "Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat gently on the stovetop, adding a splash of broth or cream if needed to thin the soup.", "Feel free to add other herbs like rosemary or parsley for added flavor, or a pinch of nutmeg for a hint of warmth.", "Vegetarian/Vegan Option: Substitute the butter with olive oil and use coconut cream instead of heavy cream for a vegan-friendly version."
+Reheat gently on the stovetop, adding a splash of broth or cream if needed to thin the soup.", "Feel free to add other herbs like rosemary or parsley for added flavor, or a pinch of nutmeg for a hint of warmth.", "Vegetarian/Vegan Option: Substitute the butter with olive oil and use coconut cream instead of heavy cream for a vegan-friendly version.", ]
-]

 tags: ["soup", "mushroom", "spinach"]